Add a health check

 Health checks use check functions to report the status of elements (components and relations) in StackState based on the data from telemetry streams.
 Any element in a StackState topology view with a telemetry stream attached can be monitored by a health check.
 When the status of an element changes, a state change event is generated.
 These events can be used to trigger event notifications and actions.

 Most elements in the StackState topology will have a relevant health check added when the are created.
 If required, you can assign additional custom health checks to an element in the StackState Topology Perspective.

 - 1.Select the element that you want to assign a health check to.

-- 3.In the Add check dialog box, provide the following details:
+- 3.Provide the following details:

 - Description - Optional, can be used to explain the check in greater detail.

-- Remediation hint - Optional, will be automatically displayed on the element when this check goes to a non-clear state, for example
+- Remediation hint - Optional, will be automatically displayed on the element when this check goes to a non clear state, for example

 - 4.Provide the required check function arguments, these will vary according to the check function selected, but will include: